How To Make Cold Brew In A French Press: A Simple Guide

 Be careful not to press the plunger all the way down.

-Place a secondary filter (any pour-over paper filter is fine) on the top of your sealable container(s) and, with the screen in place, pour your cold brew into the container(s).
+Place a secondary filter (any pour-over paper filter is fine) on top of your sealable container(s).
+With the screen in place, pour your cold brew into the container(s).

 Step 7: Enjoy Your French Press Cold Brew